codechefmarc/localist_drupal/README.md

 # Initial Setup
 1. Verify the module requirements above.
 Note the requirement of having composer patches enabled in the root `composer.json`.
 2. Enable the module
-3. Visit the Localist settings page at `/admin/config/services/localist`
+3. Visit the Localist settings page under Configuration -> Web services -> Localist settings (`/admin/config/services/localist`).
 4. Check the box next to Enable Localist sync.
 5. Enter in the Localist endpoint base URL for your organization.
-You can get this from visiting your Localist home page or by asking your Localist representative.
+Get this by visiting your Localist home page or by asking your Localist representative.
 6. Click Save Configuration at the bottom.
 7. Once the form refreshes, check the Preflight Check section at the top.
 If the endpoint works, a green checkmark will appear next to Localist Endpoint.
 8. Click "Create Groups" to create the group taxonomy terms.
 Groups will synchronize from Localist and be added to the <code>localist_groups</code> taxonomy vocabulary.